stefanom/fably/docs/index.md

 Before installing on an edge device, we recommend to try to run it on a regular personal computer first.
 It's a lot easier to get it to work there and we can test it and make sure that it meets our needs and expectations.

 Follow the instructions [here](https://github.com/stefanom/fably)

+## References

+Here's a list of [interesting pointers and other projects](references.md) that Fably depends or may depend on in the future.